bwoodsend/polycotylus/docs/source/poetry.rst

 upper bound constraints and widen lower bound constraints as much as possible without your package breaking.

-Since `polycotylus` can't do anything meaningful with them, it cuurently assumes that all your dependency constraints are not real requirements (found by testing or looking at changelogs) and ignores them where it can.
+Since `polycotylus` can't do anything meaningful with them, it currently assumes that all your dependency constraints are not real requirements (found by testing or looking at changelogs) and ignores them where it can.
 This is not possible on Fedora.
 If you get an error like the one below, it means that your version